 Person by person, the country can be transformed.

-Unity starts with you.
+American unity starts with you.

 If it’s not just some political buzzword and it doesn’t start from the top down, that means it needs to start somewhere.